dynodaan/D6-Bot/README.md

 # D6-Bot
-Discord Bot

-D6 is a Discord Bot
+D6 is a general use Discord Bot

 With abilities to pull Cat Images, Introduce itself and DM the user when they join a server with the bot inside.